 A little later, they absorbed the idea that some kids out there -- people they mostly didn't know -- would be ecstatic over a used toy, if it wasn't an abused toy, that lots of kids didn't have Candyland and Etch-a-Sketch and a case full of Matchbox trucks.
 Actually, memory says the Matchbox trucks never rolled out of the house.
 So we cleared some spaces -- never enough -- and it felt good to know that we were sending things off to help what our smallest grandchild now refers to as "the less fortunate."

 Thus it was heartwarming the other day to have Pittsfield's mayor, Dan Bianchi, suggest at the lighting of Pittsfield's Christmas tree that residents "engage in an act of charity" in this season of giving (and grabbing).
-It would be, he said, a Christmas present to yourself to give something to someone else, someone with a need.

 The comment was a welcome addition to the tree-lighting tradition and certainly at this time of year, plenty of people reach out -- with donations to food pantries and money gifts to places like the Christian Center, Soldier On and the Elizabeth Freeman Center.
 Our dentist ran a raffle on services, with patients getting a ticket for every can of food they donated.
 At South Congregational Church, the extra request at the food pantry was for children's books because they want to fill minds as well as tummies.